dmbarbour/awelon/AboutABC.md

 and [more](http://erights.org/elib/capability/ode/ode-capabilities.html#rights-amp).

 NOTE: In addition to unique sealers, a high level language (like AO) might support direct expression of discretionary sealers, e.g. to model abstract data types, newtypes, or modules.
 These might use an insecure value such as `{:foo}`.
-However, for use in open systems, it is possible (and useful) to systematically secure these sealers against foreign code by using an HMAC or similar to rename them, i.e. so your 'foo' is not the same as my 'foo'.
+However, for use in open systems, it is possible (and useful) to systematically secure these sealers against foreign code by rewriting them using an HMAC or similar.

 ### ABC Paragraphs